plod/plod.github.io/content/post/Setting-up-hugo-git-auto-deploy.md

 title = "Setting up a hugo based website on ubuntu then auto deploy using gog webhooks"

 +++
+##What is Hugo?

+>Hugo is a static HTML and CSS website generator written in Go.
+It is optimized for speed, easy use and configurability.
+Hugo takes a directory with content and templates and renders them into a full HTML website.

+>Hugo relies on Markdown files with front matter for meta data.
+And you can run Hugo from any directory.
+This works well for shared hosts and other systems where you don’t have a privileged account.

+>Hugo renders a typical website of moderate size in a fraction of a second.
+A good rule of thumb is that each piece of content renders in around 1 millisecond.

+>Hugo is designed to work well for any kind of website including blogs, tumbles and docs.

+##What is Gogs

+>The goal of this project is to make the easiest, fastest, and most painless way of setting up a self-hosted Git service.
+With Go, this can be done with an independent binary distribution across ALL platforms that Go supports, including Linux, Mac OS X, Windows and ARM.

+It is a great self hosting github/gitlabs sort of project but coded in go

+---

 I followed the following pages: https://www.digitalocean.com/community/tutorials/how-to-install-and-use-hugo-a-static-site-generator-on-ubuntu-14-04